Most of us were glued to the TV set last night waiting to

 Children need health care reform to ensure that they have

-.
+access to affordable comprehensive coverage.
 Yes kids have done relatively well

 with our current assortment of public programs, but not everywhere.
 Some states